AkshatMittu/Precedent-Analysis/README.md

 -The frontend part was done using Streamlit, the files generate_pdf is the code used to download the case details in a pdf format.

--The utils file has all the required modules and functions that were used in building this project.
+-The utils file has all the required modules and functions used to build this project.

 - While downloading make sure the directory structure is like this: